-In our school we teach a foreign language to all children in Key Stage 2 throughout the year as part of the school curriculum.
-Key Stage 2 children are taught for 45 minutes per week by a native Spanish speaking teacher and have extra.
-We teach foreign languages to all children for several reasons.
+In our school, we teach a foreign language to all children in Key Stage 2 throughout the year as part of the school curriculum.
+Key Stage 2 children are taught for 1 hour per week by their class teacher or FLT.
+We teach Spanishto all children for several reasons.
 Firstly, we believe that many children enjoy learning to speak another language.
 Secondly, we also believe that the earlier a child is exposed to a foreign language, the faster the language in question is acquired.
 We also believe that it is a good idea to introduce a new language to children at primary school age, as they are less self-conscious about speaking aloud at this stage of their development.
 It is also widely believed that the early acquisition of a foreign language facilitates the learning of other foreign languages later in life.